MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

     Custom1
 ```

 The data you want is the entire record with the highest SalesYTD in each TerritoryID.
-If you only wanted the max, this would be a simple aggregation&mdash;but yo want the entire input record.
+If you only wanted the max, this would be a simple aggregation&mdash;but you want the entire input record.
 To get this, you need to group by TerritoryID and then sort inside each group, keeping the first record.

 ## Data Type Inference